-The safest and most dangerous countries in the world
+The world’s safest and most dangerous countries

 Ten most dangerous countries